4 Steps to Start Healing from Enmeshment

 • Children are punished for resisting the enmeshed relationship or relationships

-Recognize that the work it takes to overcome the effects of an enmeshed family system takes time.
+It’s important to recognize that the work it takes to overcome the effects of an enmeshed family system takes time.
 You won’t develop the confidence and capabilities overnight, but as time goes by, you will see progress.
+Give yourself grace.

 If you grew up in an enmeshed family, you likely weren’t encouraged to discover who you are.
 Healing from enmeshment starts with finding out what you like to do, how you enjoy spending time, who you want to be around, and what you want to do with your life.